shuijinsan/PQ-ZK-eSIM/README.txt

 If the artifact is submitted from a mutable Git repository during evaluation, the final evaluated version should also be archived in a permanent public repository according to the ACSAC artifact-availability requirements.

-The final public release is intended to include the source code, experiment scripts, expected outputs, documentation, and configuration files needed to exercise the claims described above.
+The public artifact includes the source code, experiment scripts, expected outputs, documentation, and configuration files needed to exercise the claims described above.

 11. Evaluator workflow